vmware/kube-fluentd-operator/README.md

 # build the daemon
 cd config-reloader
-# get vendor/ deps, you need to have "dep" tool installed
-make dep
 make install

 # run with mock data (loaded from the examples/ folder)
+make run-once-fs

+# run with mock data in a loop (may need to ctrl+z to exit)
-make run-local-fs
+make run-loop-fs

 # inspect what is generated from the above command
 ls -l tmp/